Quantum oscillations in Dirac magnetoplasmons: Introduction

 where $k_F = \bigl(\frac{3\pi^2 n}{g}\bigr)^{2/3}$ is the Fermi wavenumber and we allow for a multiplicity $g$ of Dirac cone pairs.
 Taking into account interband transitions gives an effective electronic contribution to the dielectric constant $\kappa$, which results in logarithmic corrections to the scaling of the plasmon frequency with density~\cite{lv13,throckmorton15} or temperature~\cite{hofmann15}.
 Intuitively, the intraband contribution~\eqref{eq:3dsm} is related to the electron gas plasmon~\eqref{eq:3deg} by a density-dependent effective Dirac mass $m = \hbar k_F/v_F$.
 Most importantly, since the plasmon frequency~\eqref{eq:3dsm} contains an explicit factor of $\hbar$, it is said to be a ``quantum plasmon'', which does not admit a classical limit $\hbar \to 0$~\cite{dassarma09}.
-Given this explicit dependence on $\hbar$ and the lack of universal sum rule constraints, an immediate question is if these quantum plasmons show more general properties compared to the electron gas and if they can be used to probe the equation of state.
+Given this explicit dependence on $\hbar$ and the lack of universal sum rule constraints, an immediate question is if these quantum plasmons show more general properties compared to the electron gas and if they probe the equation of state.

-In this Letter, we answer this question in the affirmative by showing that Dirac magnetoplasmons display quantum oscillations.
+In this paper, we answer this question in the affirmative by showing that Dirac magnetoplasmons display quantum oscillations.
 We compute within the RPA the dielectric function of a Dirac semimetal in a constant external magnetic field and obtain an analytical result for the long-wavelength plasmon

 Distinct from the known electron gas plasmon, this frequency depends explicitly on the chemical potential $\mu$ and will thus show quantum oscillations of the de Haas-van Alphen type as the magnetic field $B$ is varied.
+To illustrate this, Fig.~\ref{fig:1} shows the plasmon frequency~\eqref{eq:longplasmon} as a continuous blue line as a function of the Dirac cylotron frequency $\omega' = \sqrt{2} v_F/\ell$, with $\ell = \sqrt{\hbar/eB}$ the magnetic length.
+The quantum oscillations are clearly visible.
 Intuitively, our result is related to the zero field case~\eqref{eq:3dsm} by replacing the Fermi energy $E_F = \hbar v_F k_F$ with the chemical potential.
 We include a full discussion of features of plasmons and the loss functions.

+It turns out that the quantum oscillations in Eq.~\eqref{eq:longplasmon} are due to intraband transitions in the dispersing 3DSM Landau levels (LL).
+By contrast, magnetoplasmons in two-dimensional semimetals (2DSM) like graphene consist of interband transition between adjacent Landau levels.
+For comparison, we include a discussion of the 2DSM case in this paper.
+For collective modes in 3DSM that propagate at an angle to the external field, both mechanisms play out, which is discussed as well.